afeld/rails_interview_questions/README.md

 * Personalize your list of questions.
 * Don't ask questions you don't know the answers to.
+* Mix trivia questions with open-ended ones.

 ### Interviewees

 * Don't study to the test.
 Not all of these questions will be used, and others will be asked that aren't covered here.
 Know your stuff.
 * Rails skills != CS skills
 * Know whether you are interviewing for a full-stack vs. backend-focused position.
+* Have code up on Github/Bitbucket/wherever - the more side projects you have to talk about, the better.

 ## The Questions